Greening the EPH Conference

 - We have chosen leaner meats and sea food, rather than beef meat.

-- We do not offer alcohol at the conference and have limited the availability of drinks that are high in free sugars.
-Water is available throughout the conference.
+- We do not offer alcohol at the conference.
+Water from water dispensers is available throughout The CCD.

-We have adopted environmentally friendly practices in communicating with delegates:
+We have adopted eco-friendly practices in communicating with delegates:

-- Communication with delegates is done electronically.
-Abstract submission, registration and invoicing are fully web-based.
-The printed Programme Book is only available on request.
+- Abstract submission, registration and invoicing are fully web-based.
+The full programme is available in the EPH Conference App.